Sean Hughes supervises 13 postgraduate research students. If these students have produced research profiles, these are listed below:

 In addition to the above, I have on-going interests in bereavement including such questions as: how is this assessed, how do we identify and respond to prolonged grief, what are the most effective interventions for bereaved people and how should these be delivered?
 I am also interested in the specific palliative and end of life care needs of lesbian, gay, bisexual and trans (LGBT) people.

-I have experience and expertise in qualitative case study and mixed methods approaches, and have additional interests in action research and grounded theory.
+I have experience and expertise in qualitative and mixed methods approaches, and have additional interests in action research, grounded theory and interpretative phenomenological analysis (IPA).

-I am a lecturer in Palliative Care in the International Observatory on End of Life Care.
-I teach on the blended learning PhD programme and co-convene DHR517: Palliative Care: History, Policy and Practice and DHR515: Philosophy of Research.
+I was a lecturer in Palliative Care in the International Observatory on End of Life Care between 2015 and 2021 and taught on the blended learning PhD programme.
+I co-convened Palliative Care: History, Policy & Practice; Theories & Methods in Health Research; and was lead convenor on the Philosophy of Research module.

-I co-supervise 10 students on the blended learning PhD in Palliative Care.
-Their research studies include: the experiences of families of those near the end of life who can no longer drink; what influences referral to paediatric palliative care by oncologists and haematologists; expressing end of life care preferences in a Nigerian context; and the experiences and support needs of direct social care workers in Scotland.
-I have supervised five students to completion of their PhD.
+I co-supervised 10 students on the blended learning PhD in Palliative Care.
+Their research studies included: the experiences of families of those near the end of life who can no longer drink; what influences referral to paediatric palliative care by Indian oncologists and haematologists; expressing end of life care preferences in a Nigerian context; the concept of a 'good death' in a child in Singapore; and the experiences and support needs of direct social care workers in Scotland.
+I have supervised seven students to completion of their PhD.

-I am Admissions Tutor for the blended learning PhD in Palliative Care.
+I was Admissions Tutor for the blended learning PhD in Palliative Care between 2014 and 2021.

 I am a reviewer for a number of journals in the palliative and end of life care field.